williamsandonz/serverless-website-domain/README.md

 ```
 serverless createRedirect #If you are using redirectToWWW
-serverless createDomain
+serverless deploy #Called in after:deploy hook
 ```
-To remove the domain
+There are also other manual commands you can run:

 ```
 serverless removeDomain
+serverless createDomain
+serverless removeRedirect
 ```

 `createDomain` will also be called automatically by `serverless deploy` during the after:deploy hook.
 The recommended approach is to not use 'createDomain' and instead let it run automatically during deploy as it is dependent on the Cloudfront distribution first being deployed.